 This webinar took place on Wednesday 12 August 2020.
 To view the full webinar recording, please visit our webinar recording page.

 - Bracketing and Matrixing Designs (ICH Q1D)

 - Bracketing study risks

 - The risks and benefits

 Dr. Mark Powell is a Fellow of the Royal Society of Chemistry (RSC) with over thirty years’ experience as a Senior Analytical Chemist.

 Mark has served as both Honorary Secretary and Honorary Treasurer of the RSC’s Analytical Division and led a working group on continuing professional development until July 2016.
 He has worked at a senior level in a number of companies with responsibility for analytical development and equipment qualification.
 In 2010 Mark was appointed Scientific Manager of a UK-based pharmaceutical CRO, with responsibility for guiding the direction of drug development programmes as well as establishing collaborations with academia and instrument manufacturers.

 In 2013, he set up his own company to provide training and consultancy services to the pharmaceutical industry.
 His consultancy work has involved, amongst other things, managing the analytical aspects of pharmaceutical development programmes and conducting data integrity audits.
 He is in demand as a trainer in topics such as pharmaceutical development, chromatography, spectroscopy, dissolution testing, data integrity, control of impurities, technical writing, stability/stress studies and sample preparation.

-To register for this webinar today, please visit our webinar registration page.
+To view the full webinar recording today, please visit our webinar recording page.